 Week 3: Bruner's symbolic mode.
 Children move to numerals: 34 = 3 tens + 4 ones.
 They can now manipulate the concept entirely through symbols.

 Choose based on your immediate need.
-If a child is frustrated and you need to help them right now, ask a Vygotsky question that guides them toward the answer.
+If a child is frustrated and you need to help them right now, ask a Vygotsky question that guides them towards the answer.
 If you're planning a month-long unit, use Bruner's spiral structure.
 If you're noticing that many children haven't grasped a concept, revisit it in a new mode (iconic instead of just symbolic).

 Key Takeaways